Otari98/TurtleUIFixes/README.md

  - Frames staying movable/lock button not working (![bug report](https://turtle-wow.org/bug-report?id=8562))
 ### Lookinf For Group Tool
  - Constant scrolling to the top (![bug report](https://turtle-wow.org/bug-report?id=10553))

+## Small improvements that are not bug fixes per se
+ - Added "whisper" and "promote to master looter" to raid dropdown menus
+ - Chat scrolling with mouse wheel
+ - Option to enable system messages in tabs other than General
+ - If "show status bar text" option is off, health numbers will appear on mouseover rather than never